 Warehouse Management System Definition

-Warehouse management interconnects several terms as it is a chain of actions to move goods from warehouse to end customer on time.
-It closely interrelates with transportation management, intra-facility logistics (warehouse design), equipment control.
+Warehouse management interconnects several terms as it is a chain of actions to move goods from the warehouse to the end customer on time.
+It closely interrelates with transportation management, intra-facility logistics (warehouse design), and equipment control.
 Furthermore, it’s also related to the application of technology tools.
 To understand what WMS is and what functions of the warehouse management system are, let’s go deeper into some of the key warehouse management tasks.

 - Receiving is the physical receipt of goods, during which quantity and quality of goods are identified.
 Plus, the receiving reports together with compliance to order are compiled.